Geumsansa: History

-After the expansion, Gyeon Hwon (r.
+After the expansion, Kyŏn Hwŏn (r.
 900-935) who is the founder of Later Baekje (892–936) protected the temple.
 Although it is said that he issued orders to carry out partial repairs for Geumsansa, there is no certainty over whether the repairs actually occurred.
-Gyeon Hwon was held captive at Geumsansa when his son, Gyeon Singeom, usurped the throne.
+Kyŏn Hwŏn was held captive at Geumsansa when his son, Kyŏn Sin-gŏm, usurped the throne.
 In 1079 as the Royal Preceptor Hyedeok was appointed as the head master of Geumsasa, he completely renovated the temple by erecting various additional sanctuaries.
 This led to Geumsansa's era of cultural blooming.

 During the first Japanese military campaign of Hideyoshi Toyotomi in 1592, Geumsansa also played a defensive role.
 The Buddhist volunteer corps, with over a thousand monks led by Master Noemuk (뇌묵대사) used Geumsansa for a training ground.
 During the second Japanese military campaign, the Buddhist volunteer corps established their headquarters at Geumsansa.
 However, the entire temple complex subsequently suffered a tragic fate when the pavilion and outlying hermitages were burned to the ground by the invading Japanese forces.

 The present buildings were rebuilt in 1635 after the previous ones were destroyed by the Japanese invasions of Korea.
 The temple currently serves as one of the principle Buddhist centers in the region and is one of the largest temples in South Korea.
 Most of the treasures were created prior to the time of present buildings.